veeto

 Key Takeaways

-• Expands CalFresh food benefits access by automatically qualifying all public college programs for student eligibility.
+• Expands CalFresh food benefits access by automatically qualifying all public college programs as employment training.

-• Establishes data sharing between colleges and social services to help students apply for food benefits.
+• Establishes a data-sharing system between colleges and social services to identify eligible students for food benefits.

 Get Involved